akrzemi1/__sandbox__/__MAIN__/contract_of_awaitables.md

 # The Contract of Awaitables

-This writeup describes the contract for awaitables: both these related to I/O operations as well as more generic ones.
+This writeup describes the contract for awaitables: both these doing I/O operations (returning `io_result<>`), as well as the higher-level ones that are built from the former.
 We try to cover separately:

  1. What different *kinds* of irregular outcomes need to be communicated
  2. *How* they are communicated.